 Have you ever wondered why are narcissists so easily offended?
 Much like six-year-old children, narcissists or emotionally abusive individuals simply don’t have the emotional tools, skills, and maturity to listen to their partner’s concerns.
 So when their partners point out how their actions have hurt them, they instead see it as a threat to their sense of power and control.
-Listen as Dr. Hawkins explains why narcissists can’t and often refuse to hear critical feedback.
+Dr. Hawkins explains why narcissists can’t and often refuse to hear critical feedback.

 Why Are Narcissists So Easily Offended?